barneygale/pathlab/README.rst

 Usage
 -----

-These usage examples are adapted from the :mod:`pathlib` documentation.
+These usage examples are adapted from the pathlib_ documentation.

 Getting a path type: